How to Make a Rain Stick with Paper Towel Roll — Easy Step-by-Step Guide

 Tips & Troubleshooting

 - 1If the foil doesn't stay in a spiral easily, you can try taping it to the inside of the tube in a few spots before adding the filler.
+Use small, discreet pieces of tape to avoid hindering the filler's movement.

 - 3For a more durable rain stick, consider using a cardboard tube from wrapping paper and securing the ends with stronger packing tape.
+This will make it more resilient to enthusiastic play.

 - 4Ensure the ends are taped very securely to prevent the filler from spilling out during play.
+Overlapping the tape generously on both ends is key to a long-lasting rain stick.

 Related Activities You Might Enjoy